MeanPaper/ready_to_serve_trash_bin/notebooks/Dongming/README.md

 Remaining tests: Raspberry Pi remote control and path planning.

+## April 19, 2024

+more notes coming soon

 ## EXTRA NOTE
 Note: the commit history might not be the same as the timeline here... the dev log might be earlier or later than the commit history.
 But they are almost aligned.